Amos47/2400/Chapter5/Ch05_Basics.md

 <div style="width:100%;margin:10px 0;"><iframe src="https://w.graphiq.com/w/5fcPr0oWTT7" width="600" height="495" frameborder="0" scrolling="no" style="position:static;vertical-align:top;margin:0 auto;display:block;width:600px !important;max-width:100%;min-height:495px !important;max-height:none !important;border:none;overflow:hidden;"></iframe><div style="text-align:center;font:14px/16px Helvetica,arial;color:#3d3d3d;"><a target="_blank" href="https://www.graphiq.com/vlp/5fcPr0oWTT7" style="color:#3d3d3d;">FindTheCompany | Graphiq</a></div></div>

 Why do people use SM?
-Here is an interesting article: http://www.onepoll.com/10-reasons-people-use-social-media/
+Here is [an interesting article](http://www.onepoll.com/10-reasons-people-use-social-media/):

-Despite the fact that the survey link is broken, this is an interesting place to start:
+Despite the fact that the survey link is broken, this is an good place to start:

 >"A recent study [link broken] by Whiting and Williams interviewed a range of social media users and explored what keeps them coming back to social networks.
 They found that people use SM for the following reasons (I assume not in any particular order.)
 I have added some editorial comment following each reason in [square brackets].